 Instructions

-- Pour 3 egg whites into a clean, dry glass bowl and whip until foamy.
-Add 120 g caster sugar one-third at a time, making sure it's fully incorporated before adding the next third.
+- Pour 3 egg whites into a clean, dry glass bowl and whip on low/medium-low setting until foamy and doubled in size.
+Add 120 g white caster sugar in 3-4 additions, making sure it's fully incorporated before adding the addition.
 Scrape down the sides of the bowl occasionally.
+Once incorporated, increase the speed to medium/medium-high.

 - Whip until you have a meringue with stiff peaks that stand up straight.